subdavis/selfhosted/README.md

 ## Home network prep

-You need to make sure that ports 80 and 443 are port-forwarded through your router to whatever host this will be on.
-I also recommend setting your server to be assigned a static IP by your router.
+You need to make sure that ports 80 and/or 443 are port-forwarded through your router to whatever host this will be on.
+I also recommend setting your server to be assigned a static private IP by your router.
 You can usually do this by interface MAC address.  `ifconfig` will list your interfaces.

-## When you get an OS installed: (run as root)
+Refer to the [docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) docs for further network setup related to that service.

+## Installation

 * Clone this repo in `/etc/systemd/system`
 * For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
-* Create a symlink: `ln -s /etc/systemd/system/profile.env /etc/profile.env`, and edit `profile.env` for your needs (see DNS section)
+* Create a symlink: `ln -s /etc/systemd/system/profile.env /etc/profile.env`, and edit `profile.env` for your needs.
 * If you're using Lambda Dynamic DNS, go complete that section below!
-* Reload systemd: `systemctl daemon-reload`  -- this must be run ANY TIME any of your `.service` or `.conf` files change.
+* Reload systemd: `systemctl daemon-reload`.
+This must be run ANY TIME any of your `.service` or `.conf` files change.
-* Enable all the services: `systemctl enable <name>.service` -- you'll need to do this for any additional services you add in the future.
+* Enable all the services: `systemctl enable <name>.service`

 ## Dynamic DNS (recommended)

 Resolving the IP address of your home network is annoying because most DNS providers change your IP every now and again.
 Services like No-IP combat this, but they aren't the most reliable.
 However, setting DNS programatically is (conceptually) trivial with AWS, Route53, and Lambda.
 I've found it to be quite reliable.

-### AWS Stuff

 1. [Setup a Hosted Zone with Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html). **Costs $0.50 per month**
 2. Deploy [Route53 Dynamic DNS Lambda](https://github.com/awslabs/route53-dynamic-dns-with-lambda) as directed.
 Note that the cloudformation stack name **must be lowercase**.
 Use `route53ZoneId` option to specify the ID of the hosted zone in step 1.  `route53ZoneName` must match the zone name.
 3. Pay attention to the [stack outputs](https://github.com/awslabs/route53-dynamic-dns-with-lambda#cloudformation-stack-outputs) - you'll need these later.

-### Docker Stuff

-Now that we have a DNS provider setup, we need to create the container service that will keep it up to date.

-* In `cd dockerfiles/lambda-dns`, run `docker build -t dyndns-local .`
-* In `dyndns.service.d`, create a copy of the example config called `override.conf` and set the `APIKEY`, `SECRET`, and `APIURL` to the values from step 3 above.
+4. In `dyndns.service.d`, create a copy of the example config called `override.conf` and set the `APIKEY`, `SECRET`, and `APIURL` to the values from step 3 above.

 Test it by running:
-F

 ```bash
 APIURL=YOURURL
 APIKEY=YOURKEY